 To make the room cooler

-- Move the standing lamp close to the thermostat (here’s a good reason to always have an extension cord with you).
-A 100 watt bulb next to a thermostat should make the A/C go on (assuming the bulb is incandescent, of course.
-This won’t work with an LED or florescent bulb).
+- Move the standing lamp close to the thermostat (here’s a good reason to always pack an extension cord).
+A 100-watt bulb next to a thermostat should make the A/C go on (assuming the bulb is incandescent, of course.
+This won’t work with an LED or fluorescent bulb).

 - Invest in hand or feet warmers.
 Following the directions for them to work and then placing them on the cover should trick the thermostat into thinking it’s warmer in the room.

 As always, keep in mind that the hotels don’t want you to mess with their thermostats.
 Besides potentially using more electricity than the hotel intended, you run the risk of breaking their thermostat, and they could hold you responsible for the repair bill.
 So Your Mileage May Vary as to whether or not it’s a good idea to try and bypass the controls set by the hotel.